SpaceCurve/hadoop-adapter/rev2.md

 # Hadoop Data Load and Job

-We will ssh into the Hortonworks VM, unpack the archive and run the script which will:
+We will [SSH](http://en.wikipedia.org/wiki/Secure_Shell) into the Hortonworks VM, unpack the archive and run the script which will:

 1. Sync data from SpaceCurve to HDFS using a MapReduce job